 Typically, dual-socket servers are optimal for Hadoop deployments.
-For medium to large clusters, using these servers is recommended over entry-level servers, because of their load-balancing and parallelization capabilities.
+For medium to large clusters, using these servers is a best choice over entry-level servers, because of their load-balancing and parallelization capabilities.

 Storage Options

 Your disk drives should have good MTBF numbers, as slave nodes in Hadoop suffer routine probabilistic failures.